Legal Support for SEIS and EIS Investment Schemes

 Assume all Advance Subscription Agreements (ASAs) Are SEIS/EIS Eligible: The default position under the SEIS and EIS regimes is that investors will only be eligible for relief if they invest their funds in equity- not loans (even if they are convertible).The exception to this is that, in some cases, funds provided under ASAs may be eligible.
 HMRC guidance has been issued on when it is likely that an ASA will satisfy SEIS/EIS requirements, and this includes:

-• When there is a 6-month longstop date for shares to be issued;
+- When there is a 6-month longstop date for shares to be issued;

-• Where the agreement is purely for equity;
+- Where the agreement is purely for equity;

-• Where there can be no variation or cancellation; and
+- Where there can be no variation or cancellation; and

-• Where there are no provisions in the ASA which would be standard for a loan document.
+- Where there are no provisions in the ASA which would be standard for a loan document.

 N.B.
 This is not definitive or conclusive guidance, so checking the terms of any ASA with a professional is a must.

-Issue Shares Before Funds are Received: In order to qualify under SEIS/EIS, the shares issued must be ordinary shares which are subscribed for in cash and fully paid at the time of issue.
+In order to qualify under the SEIS and EIS schemes, the shares issued must be ordinary shares that are subscribed for in cash and fully paid at the time of issue to maintain eligibility for SEIS and EIS tax relief.

 UP NEXT: